Duration45 - 60 minutes

 Background information about fish anatomy can be found in the Fact Sheet: Fish Anatomy.

-This lesson has an associated PowerPoint Presentation that you will use during the lesson, or alternatively, you may choose to print the slides out to facilitate discussion with your class.
+This lesson has an associated Presentation: Is it a fish? that you will use during the lesson, or alternatively, you may choose to print the slides out to facilitate discussion with your class.

 This lesson requires students to have access to non-fiction books on fish and/or the internet.
 It also assumes that students have some prior knowledge of simple biological classification.